 Nursing home abuse or neglect can take many forms and need not be overt to harm residents.
 For example, not putting away a medication cart poses a tripping hazard.
 The facility must have standards in place and insist that staff follow them to keep everyone safe.

-Some other common examples include:
+Some other common examples of nursing home abuse include:

 Nursing home administration may not have committed an abusive or negligent act themselves.
 However, they can be the subject of an investigation by nursing home malpractice attorneys when they contribute to the problem through one or more of these actions: